minkminkk/scraping-shopee/scraper/scraper/README.md

 # 1. Introduction

-This project aims to crawl basic data of products in the main categories of [Shopee Vietnam](https://shopee.vn/) using Scrapy, a powerful web sccraping framework in Python.
+This mini project aims to crawl basic data of products in the main categories of [Shopee Vietnam](https://shopee.vn/) using Scrapy, a powerful web sccraping framework in Python.
 This website are dynamically generated.
 Website data is pulled from Shopee API (endpoints are tracked via browser's developer tools).

 # 2. Technology used